-(if it is a short errant occupation) or enter the values you recorded in your field book:
+For the remaining observations, enter the values you recorded in your field book:

-- PID (Point ID) A unique short identifier for each marker (usually a 4 digit integer.)
-Only letters, numbers and the underscore are allowed in the PID. - Description A longer description of the point.
-Note that quotes " and ' are not allowed in the description. - HI The Instrument Height which is the distance from the ground mark to the bottom of the receiver add 'F' to enter feet add 'S' to enter slant height
+- 1. PID (Point ID) A unique short identifier for each marker (usually a 4 digit integer.)
+Only letters, numbers and the underscore are allowed in the PID. - 2.
+Description A longer description of the point.
+Note that quotes " and ' are not allowed in the description. - 3.
+HI The Instrument Height which is the distance from the ground mark to the bottom of the receiver add 'F' to enter feet add 'S' to enter slant height add 'SF' or 'FS' to enter slant feet height

-- add 'SF' or 'FS' to enter slant feet height - 4.
-Operator This value gets placed in exported RINEX files - 5.
+- 4. Operator This value gets placed in exported RINEX files - 5.
 Agency This value gets placed in exported RINEX files

-If the 'New' folder gets too full, you can make a new project folder (with the "+" button) and move occupations to the project:
+If the '\New' folder gets too full, you can make a new project folder (with the "+" button) and move occupations to the project:

-Move Occupation to Projec t
+1 Move Occupation to Project

-CONTROL \sim +
+CONTROL $\checkmark$ +

-Move to CONTROL
+Nove to CONTROL